 As you’re a band of rebels, money and resources aren’t exactly available in abundance – you must re-distribute your available gear at the beginning of each round (which gets a bit annoying as there’s no way to save a load-out), ensuring each officer not only has a weapon but the ammunition to go along with it as well.
 Money is obtained through accepting and successfully completing various side-quests within each mission as well as picking up random items as you explore the map, this can then be spent post-mission on a handful of weapons, ammo, armour and accessories.

 As you progress through the various missions, you’ll get the chance to also take part in a variety of side missions (not to be confused with the side-quests).
-These are separate one-off events which aren’t anything to do with the main narrative.
+These are separate one-off events which are nothing to do with the main narrative.
 These also come with their own side-quests in some cases and can easily take over an hour in order to complete.
 Completing these isn’t required to progress (unlike the main missions), but I found these were easier than the main story-line and were a great way to boost your colleague’s levels and a chance to get more money.

 Every now and again you’ll also have the chance to help out the community by either taking on a job and not getting paid or giving them some of the things/resources you find.
 Not only will you gain XP from these events but you’ll also get some reputation with the townsfolk, allowing for cheaper items and more things to choose from.
-However, failing to complete these tasks or ignoring the requests will lead in a loss of reputation, resulting in higher-priced items, less to buy, and even your own teammates turning against you.
+However, failing to complete these tasks or ignoring the requests will lead to a loss of reputation, resulting in higher-priced items, less to buy, and even your own teammates turning against you.

 One of the main complaints people had with This is the Police 2 was its difficulty, an issue I didn’t really feel was that much of an issue for me as I seemed to progress just fine.
 However, Rebel Cops is an absolute bastard in terms of its difficulty – this really isn’t a game for newcomers to the genre or those looking for a nice simple game to play in their spare time.
 Oh no, this is a game for those who love to get frustrated if they press the wrong button or accidentally walked in front of someone.
 Let me explain…